tjukken2/pdsnd_github/README.md

  The original data files is larger and the data files for this course has been cleaned.
 The original files can be downloaded from these location: <a href="https://www.divvybikes.com/system-data">Chicago</a>, <a href="https://www.citibikenyc.com/system-data">New York City</a> and <a href="https://www.capitalbikeshare.com/system-data">Washington</a>.

+### Usage
+ You need to have Python version >= 3.6 installed to run this program.</br>
+ The program use the following libraries: time, pandas (version 0.22) and numpy To run this program in your terminal: python3 bikeshare.py

 ### Credits
  <ul>
  <li>For a great course and learning experience - <a href="https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104">Programming for data science</a></li>